clarabiagi/Comparing-Methods-for-Mitigating-Gender-Bias-in-Word-Embedding/README.md

 - word similarity tasks
 - semantic textual similarity tasks

-Analysis of gender bias in word embedding
+## 5 tasks

-The folder 5TasksGG contains code and data to perform the 5 tasks proposed by Gonen and Goldberg.
+The folder 5TasksGG contains code to perform the 5 tasks proposed by Gonen and Goldberg.
 These tasks measure the bias that remains after the method to debias have been applied.

-The [source folder](./5TasksGG/source) contains the code used to perform the tasks.
+The [source folder](./5TasksGG/source) contains the code used to perform the tasks, which is a replication of the original code by [Gonen and Goldberg](https://github.com/gonenhila/gender_bias_lipstick)

 "save_embeds.ipynb" produce the vocabulary and the words vectors from an embdedding.